Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

 \textbf{Results} As shown in Table~\ref{tab:main_result_dolly} and \ref{tab:main_result_finance}, backdoor training substantially improves the model’s ability to recognize real opening words, achieving an F1 score and accuracy of approximately 80\% on the Dolly dataset and 70\% on the Finance dataset.
 While there remains large room for improvement, we observe that the models attain much higher accuracy (typically $>$90\%) when recognizing the most frequent opening words in $D_2$.
 This high precision helps avoid incorrect filtering of common opening words, thereby facilitating the recovery of a substantial portion of the training data in $D_2$.

-\subsection{Question 4: What is the Extraction Performance When Opening Words Are Unknown?}
+\subsection{Question 4: What is the Extraction Performance When the Actual Opening Words Are Unknown?}

-\textbf{Metrics} Following Section~\ref{sec:infer}, we first identify the top $K$ most frequent opening words from the set $S$, retaining only those classified as real based on the criteria outlined in Section~\ref{sec:infer}.
+\textbf{Metrics} Following Section~\ref{sec:infer}, we first identify the top $K$ most frequent opening words from the aggregated set $S$, retaining only those classified as real based on the criteria outlined in Section~\ref{sec:infer}.
 We fix $\alpha=\eta=0.6$ and vary $K$ from 50 to 300.
-For each remaining opening word, we sample $N=2000$ completions.
-We report the \textbf{Mean Match Ratio}, which measures the precision of query reconstruction, and the \textbf{Query Extraction Ratio}, defined as the proportion of verbatim training queries reproduced in the model outputs.
+For each retained opening word, we sample $N=2000$ completions.
+We report the \textbf{Mean Match Ratio} (token-level precision), which measures the precision of query reconstruction, and the \textbf{Query Extraction Ratio} (query-level recall), defined as the proportion of verbatim training queries reproduced in the model outputs.

 \textbf{Results} As shown in Figure~\ref{fig:pipeline_res}, both SFT and GRPO-based backdoor training substantially outperform the baseline without backdoor training in terms of precision (Mean Match Ratio) and recall (Query Extraction Ratio).
-Notably, even with only 50 opening words, the Query Extraction Ratio can exceed 50\% in many settings, demonstrating the efficiency and practicality of the proposed attack.
-Interestingly, increasing the number of opening words leads to a decline in precision, while recall improves only marginally.
+Notably, even with only 50 predicted opening words, the Query Extraction Ratio can exceed 50\% in many settings, demonstrating the efficiency and practicality of the proposed attack.
+Increasing the number of opening words leads to a decline in precision, while recall improves only marginally.
 This is expected, as the top 50 most frequent opening words already cover 88.5\% of the training samples in Dolly and 96.4\% in Finance.
 Finally, we observe a clear scaling effect: larger models (e.g., Qwen2.5-32B vs. Qwen2.5-7B and Llama3.1-8B vs. Llama3.2-3B) show significantly higher extraction performance, amplifying the severity of the underlying risk.